Buurtzorg's Healthcare Revolution: 14,000 Employees, 0 Managers, Sky-High Engagement

 Passion

 We decide to first visit one of Buurtzorg's local nursing teams and arrive at a small office to meet up with nurses Nel and Patricia.
-It becomes directly clear to us that everything at Buurtzorg is focused around functionality.
+It becomes directly clear to us that everything at Buurtzorg is focused on functionality.
 The small office isn’t even a bit fancy, nor does it look like an inspiring place to work in.
 But this doesn't seem to bother them an inch.
 We quickly learn that Buurtzorg's nurses are not motivated by a fancy office but are rather driven by a deeper kind of motivation.
-A motivation based on high levels of purpose, autonomy and mastery.
+A motivation is based on high levels of purpose, autonomy, and mastery.

 Network of teams

 But this headquarters has only one single function according to Jos: “The headquarters takes care of the inevitable bureaucracy, so the nurses won’t be bothered with it.
-Think about charging for the health care, making the official financial statements and making sure that our nurses getting paid.”
-Besides this back office there are also 18 coaches around to support the teams with problems they cannot solve themselves (i.e. conflict resolution).
+Think about charging for the health care, making the official financial statements, and making sure that our nurses getting paid.”
+Besides this back office, there are also 18 coaches around to support the teams with problems they cannot solve themselves (i.e. conflict resolution).

 New teams are still joining Buurtzorg on a regular basis.
 New teams can apply to run their own neighborhood.
 Once they start, they mostly rely on their own.
 Jos: “We noticed that the teams we supported the most, took the longest time to be up and running.
 This is how we learned to let go and let the teams find their own way.”